Rock-Village.com

 This past weekend, we put down mulch.
 I initially put in the tags that came with the plants, but have replaced them with copper name plates.
 And so, without further ado, here are pictures of the finished product (except some of the tags).

-Shade garden with all plants in the ground
+Finished shade garden with mulch and plants in place beneath the tree

 You can see I put walkway stones and stepping stones so that I can get to all of the plants.